 - Evening primrose oil: There's no evidence to support that it works, but it also has not been found to be harmful.

 - Red raspberry leaf tea: There's no evidence to support that it works, but it also has not been found to be harmful.

 - Be aware that a couple of commonly recommended herbs for stimulating labor are not proven safe: Blue and black cohosh and comfrey root have no evidence to support that they work, and they may be dangerous for the baby.

-There is some data to show that acupuncture can help induce labor at term, but more research is needed.
+There is some data to show that acupuncture can help induce labor at term.
 If you opt to try acupuncture, find a licensed professional who specializes in acupuncture during pregnancy.

 Some chiropractors use a labor induction technique late in pregnancy that combines chiropractic adjustments that stimulate the parasympathetic nervous system (your relaxation response) and release the ligaments around the uterus and pelvis.
 It's important to find a licensed provider who specializes in caring for pregnant people.

 Nipple stimulation prompts the pituitary gland to release oxytocin, the same hormone that initiates the milk let-down response with breastfeeding and can cause uterine cramping during breastfeeding.
 The synthetic form of oxytocin is Pitocin.
 This drug is used in hospitals to induce or augment labor.

 Gently massaging or rolling your nipples with your fingers may effectively start labor—and make it happen faster.
 Research on this method is limited, but one small study found that it actually increased the odds of having a vaginal birth.
 It's important to note that some providers have concerns over whether nipple stimulation is safe—the concern is that it could generate too many contractions, which could cause fetal stress.